Marjorie Rice: Recognition

 In 1999, one of Rice's tilings became the basis for the floor in the foyer of the headquarters of the Mathematical Association of America in Washington, D.C.

+In 2025, a children's book was published about Rice, by Amy Alznauer, titled The Five Sides of Marjorie Rice: How to Discover a Shape.

 Rice's papers and materials in support of her mathematical discoveries are preserved at the Eugène Strens Recreational Mathematics Collection at the University of Calgary Library, Alberta, Canada.

 Personal life

 Marjorie Ruth Jeuck married Gilbert Rice in 1945.
 She had six children, of whom one did not live past infancy.

 Rice died July 2, 2017, in San Diego, California.